neimasilk/PureFocus/memory-bank/architecture.md

 - Manages keyboard and input state

 **PomodoroTimerViewModel:**
-- Mengelola logika dan state timer Pomodoro (sesi kerja, istirahat pendek, istirahat panjang).
+- Manages Pomodoro timer logic and state (work sessions, short breaks, long breaks).
-- Melacak siklus sesi dan progres pengguna.
+- Tracks session cycles and user progress.
-- Berkomunikasi dengan `PomodoroService` untuk menjalankan timer di background.
+- Communicates with `PomodoroService` to run the timer in the background.
-- Mengirim event ke `MainActivity` untuk menampilkan notifikasi akhir sesi melalui `NotificationHelper`.
+- Sends events to `MainActivity` to display end-of-session notifications via `NotificationHelper`.
-- Mengelola teks yang ditulis pengguna dalam mode "Focus Write", menyimpannya melalui `PreferencesManager`.
+- Manages user-written text in "Focus Write" mode, saving it via `PreferencesManager`.

 **MainViewModel:**
-- Mengelola state UI utama seperti mode tema (gelap/terang).
+- Manages main UI state such as theme mode (dark/light).
-- Menyimpan dan memuat teks terakhir yang ditulis pengguna dari `PreferencesManager`.
+- Saves and loads the user's last written text from `PreferencesManager`.
-- Menghitung jumlah kata dan karakter.
+- Calculates word and character counts.
-- Menyediakan fungsi untuk membersihkan teks dan menyimpan teks secara manual (meskipun auto-save adalah mekanisme utama).
+- Provides functions to clear text and save text manually (although auto-save is the primary mechanism).

 **SettingsViewModel:**
-- Mengelola preferensi pengguna yang dapat dikonfigurasi melalui layar Pengaturan.
+- Manages user preferences configurable via the Settings screen.
-- Menyimpan dan mengambil durasi timer (fokus, istirahat pendek, istirahat panjang) dan interval istirahat panjang dari `PreferencesManager`.
+- Saves and retrieves timer durations (focus, short break, long break) and long break interval from `PreferencesManager`.

 **SettingsViewModel:**
 - ✅ User preference management (IMPLEMENTED)